 Due to COVID-19, MSRI encourages individuals to use caution when considering international travel.
 Global travel conditions have been and may continue to be impacted by the COVID-19 pandemic.
 Please visit the following sites for additional information:

 The Department of State has compiled a list of embassy websites for country-specific information concerning COVID-19 .
 This page provides links to the COVID-19 dedicated page for each nation’s embassy which includes information concerning health services, recommendations, and in some cases, information concerning a reduction or temporary suspension of visa services.

-Additionally, due to the suspension of many flights, mail and parcel delivery has been affected, and so the delivery of immigration documents could be delayed.
+Mail and parcel delivery may be affected during this time, and so the delivery of immigration documents could be delayed.
 Please consider this if you are waiting for paperwork from MSRI.
 Utilize the tracking information provided to determine when your paperwork is expected to be delivered.
 If you have any questions, please reach out to MSRI’s International Advisor at email@example.com

 (Updated August 2020)

 MSRI asks all visitors who are not U.S. citizens or U.S. legal permanent residents to fill out personal information and answer the visa questionnaire on our website at www.msri.org/visas/new, as instructed in our invitation letter.
 If you have any questions, please contact us ahead of time at firstname.lastname@example.org and we will review the situation and advise you on the type of visa to apply for.

 The criteria for assessing the type of visa you will apply for varies depending on: